-Step 1 in Figure 7: The Equipment Vendor defined processes are first internally assessed by the participating Equipment Vendor, which must claim conformance and describe how it believes it complies with the defined security requirements.
-The result is written down in the Conformance Claim, which is signed by the Equipment Vendor.
+Step 1 in Figure 7: The Equipment Vendor defined processes are first internally assessed by the participating Equipment Vendor, which shall claim conformance and describe how it believes it complies with the defined security requirements.
+The result is written down in the

+Conformance Claim, which is signed by the Equipment Vendor.
 Presenting the signed Conformance Claim is a prerequisite for entering the independent Audit (Checkpoint A in Figure 7).

-Step 2 in Figure 7: Subsequently, the Development and Product Lifecycle processes are audited by one of the GSMA appointed Auditing Organisations.
+Step 2 in Figure 7: Subsequently, the Vendor Development and Product Lifecycle Processes are audited by one of the GSMA appointed Auditing Organisations.
 The Equipment Vendor chooses the Auditing Organisation to perform the Audit.
-The Audit Team follows the auditing methodology, defined by NESAS, and determines compliance of the Equipment Vendor to the NESAS requirements.
+The Audit Team, established by the Auditing Organisation, follows the auditing methodology, defined by NESAS, and determines compliance of the Equipment Vendor to the NESAS requirements.